DawidWilkowski/bibliotekaSpringBoot/README.md

 ## Description

-Application allows to make new rentals (via REST), adding books and viewing existing one.
+Application allows to make new rentals, adding books and viewing existing one.

 ## Tools & Frameworks